-Your hands and feet are prime targets for eczema triggers like dry winter air or hot summer days.
-And flares on your fingers and toes can be itchy and painful.
+Your hands are prime targets for eczema triggers like dry winter air or hot summer days.
+And flares on your fingers can be itchy and painful.
 So give these parts of you a little extra TLC.

 Wash your hands only when they're dirty or have germs, like after you use the bathroom.
 Each time you wash up, you rinse away some of the nourishing oils that your skin makes.

-Before you suds up, take off your rings -- they can trap irritants next to your skin.
-Rinse your hands with lukewarm water, then pat them dry and moisturize before you put your rings back on.
+Before you suds up, take off your rings.
+They can trap irritants next to your skin.
+Rinse your hands with lukewarm water, pat them dry, and moisturize before you put rings back on.

 If a flare-up makes the skin on your hands crack and bleed, try the “soak and smear” technique.

-- Soak your hands in lukewarm water for 5-10 minutes and then pat them dry.
+- Soak your hands in lukewarm water for 5 to 10 minutes and then pat them dry.

-- Next, smear plain petroleum-based ointment all over your hands and put on cotton gloves.
+- Apply plain petroleum-based ointment all over your hands and put on cotton gloves.
 Glycerin-based ointments also help heal dry, cracked skin.

 - Wear the gloves for at least 30 minutes.